 Chapter 9: Mathematics in High School, Grades Nine and Ten

-This section focuses on years 9 and 10, as the Mathematics Framework sets out a few common pathways for grades 9 and 10, followed by a plethora of options for later years, as set out in Figure 9.1:
+This section focuses on years nine and ten, as the Mathematics Framework sets out a few common pathways for grades nine and ten, followed by a plethora of options for later years, as set out in figure 9.1:

 Algebra and Functions